rockfordlhotka/rockfordlhotka.github.io/_posts/2020-12-29-How-I-Got-Into-Computers-First-Job-Hunt-Edition.markdown

 Well into August I had an interview with this company just outside the city to the west, and darned if they didn't offer me a job!
 Not well paying, but _a real job_ doing real computer programming!!

-Needless to say I jumped at the job!
+Needless to say I jumped at the opportunity!

 About two weeks after I started, I got a call from the NDSU professor offering me a spot in the newly formed grad program.
 Maybe it was three weeks?
 I think I had received my first paycheck, and was drunk on the money!

 > That's a joke.
-The job paid $20k/year, which even in the 80's wasn't actually enough to pay rent, food, gas, and other life expenses as a single person.
+The job paid $20k/year, which even in the 80's barely enough to pay student loans, rent, food, gas, and other life expenses for myself and my then-girlfriend.
 At least not in the Twin Cities.

 But seriously, the fact that, after months of searching and painful data entry work, I finally had an actual professional programming job was overwhelming enough that I turned down a move back to university.
 This disappointed the professor greatly.
 I remember the anger in his voice to this day!
 So perhaps I dodged something bad there, because working for people who anger easily is never a fun thing.